Jakob Oberholzer (1862–1939) [1]

 Portrait photo of Jakob Oberholzer

-Jakob Oberholzer was an art master who described and mapped the Canton Glarus (Switzerland) very precisely.
-In 1917 Jakob Oberholzer became a honorary doctor of the University Zurich for his contributions to geological research.
-A collection of his beautiful drawings coloured according to geological features was published in "Glarner Alpen" 1933 [2].
-In the village of Ennenda, Glarus, a commemorative plaque reminds on his life's work.
+Jakob Oberholzer was a secondary school teacher.
+His intense interest in geology especially of the canton of Glarus (Switzerland) gave him many opportunities and projects which he utilised to create relief maps with very high degree of precision.
+In 1917 Jakob Oberholzer was awarded an honorary doctorate by the University of Zurich for his contributions to geological research.
+A collection of his beautiful drawings coloured according to geological features was published in "Glarner Alpen" in 1933 [2].
+In the village of Ennenda, Glarus, a commemorative plaque is installed to appreciate his life's work.

 Relief Canton Glarus